 My library / kit is not on this list

 I generally try to do as thorough research as possible.
-If a library or a UI kit is missing from this list, reach out to me.
+Contact me if a library or UI kit is missing from this list.
 I’m happy to take a look and then include it here.
 My primary goal is that all the resources are available for free.
-That’s the only criteria.
+That’s the only criterion.

-We are going to kick things off with the official library from Tailwind Labs.
+We will kick things off with the official library from Tailwind Labs.
 With several hundred custom components, it’s also one of the most complete libraries.
 The only caveat is that if you wish to gain full access, you will need to cough up around $150.

 This is quite an interesting addition to this list.
-The first thing you’ll notice is that daisyUI uses a custom – simpler – syntax for its components.
+You’ll first notice that daisyUI uses a custom – simpler – syntax for its components.
 In fact, whereas you’d need to write several utilities to style a button with raw Tailwind – daisyUI does it with a single “btn” tag.

 As such, this library is meant to be used as a plugin for Tailwind CSS.
 All the components are written and specified in vanilla CSS.
 This means that daisyUI can be integrated into any workflow as long as you are using the base Tailwind library.